regl-project/regl/API.md

 **Notes**

--   To specify uniforms in nested structs use the fully qualified path with dot notation
+-   To specify uniforms in GLSL structs use the fully qualified path with dot notation.
+-   To specify uniforms in GLSL arrays use the fully qualified path with bracket notation.
 -   Matrix uniforms are specified as flat length n^2 arrays without transposing

 **Related WebGL APIs**